Of all the applications in a broadcast facility, none are more demanding technically and operationally than live production.

 The sheer number of uncompressed inputs and outputs within a live production requires very high bandwidth to allow the multiviewer to handle, in the example pictured above there are over 256 inputs displayed on 32 independent multi-view screens.

-The speed in which the data must be processed in the multiviewer in order to offer the sub 2 frames per second latency that is critical in live production.
+The speed in which the data must be processed in the multiviewer in order to offer latency as low as 1.5 frames in uncompressed that is critical in live production.

 Scale and low latency must be achieved while not scarifying the image quality when scaling HD and UHD images for the multiview display.